The-alpha-male/Youtube-data-analysis-using-SQL/README.md

 3. Execute the query to view the results.

 ## Visualization
-Power BI was the tool I chose to visualize the analysis above.
-Below is the dashboard created
+I used Power BI to visualize the analysis above, resulting in the dashboard shown below.

 ![image](https://github.com/user-attachments/assets/f03c7c7e-0901-4025-8f48-cacab2dcf388)